 It is a self service lab - the lab itself, the equipment setup there, as well as equipment available for check out is for students to use as a self service.
 There is no dedicated staff available for assistance - written instructions are available in MakerMinds Space, and tutorials for equipment can be found on the Tutorials, How-To's and Procedures pages.

-- All equipment checked out from Access Services Desk on the 5th Library floor has to be returned prior to its closing.
+- All equipment checked out from the Library Services Desk in the 5th floor reading room has to be returned prior to closing.
 Check the hours here

 Equipment set up in the Space